 As various hunting seasons continue, please remember that electrical insulators, conductors and electrical equipment are NOT on the hunting season list.

 Your electric cooperative encourages hunters to be aware of electrical equipment while enjoying the great outdoors.
 Be aware of what’s behind that big buck or it might cost big bucks.
 Repairs can be costly in both equipment and outages to our members.
-As a non-profit cooperatives, owned by the members, we all share in this expense.
+As non-profit cooperatives, owned by the members, we all share in this expense.

-Hunters and other gun owners should not shoot near or toward power lines, power poles and substations.
+Hunters and other gun owners should not shoot near or toward power lines, power poles or substations.
 A stray bullet can cause damage to equipment, could be deadly to the shooter and potentially interrupt electric service to large areas.